 2. Look For What You Need

 A deal isn’t really a deal if it’s something you don’t need!
 Make a list of things you would buy regardless of whether they were on sale and stick to it.
-Maybe you need a new microwave and there’s a great deal—but do you really need that 70% off cotton candy machine?
-Looking for deals on items you were already planning to purchase helps you refrain from overconsumption, and helps your wallet in the process.
+Maybe you need a new microwave and there’s a great deal—but do you really need that discounted cotton candy machine?
+Looking for deals on items you were already planning to purchase or stocking up on products that you know you'll need, like cleaning supplies, helps you refrain from overconsumption, and helps your wallet in the process.

 3. Shop Local

 Consider buying local, or at the very least products made in your country.
 Local businesses who create their own products often source ingredients and materials from their area.
 Boost your local economy and help a neighbor by ditching online shopping for just one of your shopping days this year and check out a local farmer’s market.
 You’ll get to meet the maker, develop a more personal relationship with them, and get any questions or concerns you have answered in real time - that’s what we call customer service!